Vermont Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Vermont

-There are no statistics about bounty hunting salary or career outlook provided by the Bureau of Labor Statistics.
+There are no statistics about bounty hunting salary or career outlook provided by the Bureau of Labor Statistics (BLS).
 Instead, we use the data on detectives and criminal investigators as a proxy because they are similar; however, these statistics represent public sector jobs and wages, which may differ from private sector opportunities.
-In 2015, there were 230 individuals employed as detectives and criminal investigators in Vermont, earning an average salary of $77,570.2 In 2014, the median salary for this professional group was $89,800 in Vermont, well above the national median of $79,900.3 This field was expected to grow by 18% between 2012-2022, creating 40 new job openings.3
+In 2021, there were 190 individuals employed as detectives and criminal investigators in Vermont, earning an average salary of $93,340.2 In 2021, the national average for this profession was $90,370.3 This field is expected to grow by 4.8% in Vermont through 2030, based on an estimated 10 new job openings.4

-- Vermont Association of Investigative & Security Services – A professional development group that organizes networking and training opportunities.
+- Vermont Association of Investigative & Security Services (VAISS): A professional development group that organizes networking and training opportunities.

-- National Association of Fugitive Recovery Agents – A national organization advocating for and connecting bounty hunters across the country.
+- National Association of Fugitive Recovery Agents (NAFRA): A national organization advocating for and connecting bounty hunters across the country.